kashw2/My-Brain/Information Communication Technology/Networking/OSI Model.md

 ### 7. Application Layer

 The **Application Layer** operates with higher level client networking protocols such as HTTP, HTTPS, FTP, SMTP, SSH.

+The responsibility of this layer is to provide data for the lower layers.

 ## Network Frames